Breathing Space Family Yoga Summer Camp

-Breathing Space Kids Yoga Camp takes the lessons we learn in our yoga and mindfulness practice and expand on them to a full week of activities.
-Of course we do lots of yoga and yoga games, but that’s not all.
+Breathing Space Kids Yoga Camp takes the lessons we learn in our yoga and mindfulness practice and expand them to a full week of activities.
+Of course, we do lots of yoga and yoga games, but that’s not all.

 - We’ll do arts and crafts or themed activities every day.

 - We typically do at least one theme-based outing every week in addition to visits to neighborhood playgrounds and water features.

-- Unless weather is terrible, we’ll walk to a nearby playground for lunch and outdoor time daily.
+- Unless the weather is terrible, we’ll hold lunch and free play outdoors daily.